 Hanesbrands has been expanding its business overseas by acquiring top brands in its less-tapped markets.
 In 2016, for example, the company expanded in Australia after buying top intimates maker Pacific Brands in Australia.
 In late 2014, Hanesbrands acquired DBApparel Group of France, a maker of intimate apparel in Europe that holds the license to manufacture and sell apparel under the Wonderbra and Playtex trademarks in the European Union, as well as several other nations in Europe and South Africa.

 The company also hopes to identify and capitalize on the long-term megatrends related to their top product lines over the next five to 10 years.
 To this end, in early 2015, the company purchased Knights Apparel to expand its sports licensed collegiate apparel business with a goal of appealing to college students as that market grows over the next years and decades.

 Beyond growth, Hanesbrands has been reducing production costs by improving operating efficiencies in using a low-cost global supply chain based upon a combination of owned, contracted, and sourced manufacturing.

 Mergers and Acquisitions

-In April 2016, the company agreed to acquire leading Australian undergarment company Pacific Brands Limited in a cash deal valued at AUD800 million ($600 million).
-The acquisition, if approved, would give Hanesbrands a top market position in Australia for intimate apparel.
+In 2016 the company acquired leading Australian undergarment company Pacific Brands Limited in a cash deal valued at $800 million.
+The acquisition gave Hanesbrands the top market position in Australia for intimate apparel.
 In addition to its core products, Pacific Brands Limited also operates pillow business Tontine and flooring business Dunlop.
 Hanesbrands intends to divest both businesses.

 In 2015, the company bought Knights Apparel, a leading retailer of licensed collegiate logo apparel, to enrich its own Gear for Sports licensed collegiate apparel business.